mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.5/index.md

 ### Pre-provisioned cluster adoption is broken (D2IQ-94144)
 <!-- vale Vale.Avoid = YES -->

-Corrected an issue that prevented the adoption of pre-provisioned clusters in Konvoy 2.1.
+Corrected an issue that prevented the upgrade of pre-provisioned clusters in Konvoy 2.1.

+Konvoy Image Builder (KIB) Update to version 1.5.2
+An update for KIB has been included with this release.
+Refer to the [public repository][publicrepo] for more information

 ## Component updates